StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 North Lagoon Drive runs one way along the north side of Lost Lagoon from Ceperley Park to Stanley Park Causeway.
 It is used mainly to get to exit the park into downtown Vancouver.
 Enter North Lagoon Drive by turning left off of Stanley Park Drive at Ceperley Park.

-This road passes by no parking lots, but there is street parking along a part of it near Ceperley Meadow.
+This road passes by no parking lots, but there is street parking along most of it.

 Park Lane is a short road that runs between Stanley Park Drive and Lagoon Drive.
 It is used primarily to get to the Vancouver Parks Board Office Building or English Bay Tennis Courts.

 This road passes by the Vancouver Parks Board Office and through the English Bay Tennis Courts parking lot.

 Rose Garden Lane is a short one-way road that branches off of Pipeline Road at the Rose Garden and returns to Pipeline Road after the Stanley Park Junction.
 It is primarily used to get to the Stanley Park Pavilion.